Baotou: Second Sino-Japanese War

 Baotou was under Japanese control from 1937 until 1945.

 Chinese civil war

 On September 19, 1949, after the September 19 Rebellion, Baotou fell under Communist control.
 The People's Government was formed in February 1950.

 Late 20th century

-In the early Communist years Baotou served as an industrial centre, with a significant portion of its economy coming from its steel production.
-The Iron and Steel Base in Baotou is one of the "156 projects", which were constructed with the help of Soviet Union to develop China's national economy in the 1950s and 1960s, and it continues this reputation until this day.
+In the early Communist years, Baotou served as an industrial centre, with a significant portion of its economy coming from its steel production.
+The Iron and Steel Base in Baotou is one of the "156 projects", which were constructed with the help of the Soviet Union to develop China's national economy in the 1950s and 1960s, and it continues this reputation until this day.
+Until the middle of the 1960s, the steel complex at Baotou was one of the rare examples of industrialization in the periphery of China.

 1996 earthquake

 On 3 May 1996, at 03:32AM UTC (11:32AM local time), an earthquake of MS 6.4 occurred.
 Since the epicenter of the earthquake was located close to the city, Baotou was very damaged by the earthquake: 26 people were killed, 453 injured and 196,633 lost their homes.
 The electrical infrastructure of the city was also damaged, and soil liquefaction occurred around the swamps of the Yellow River.

 The earthquake, which destroyed many old houses, led to the reconstruction of Baotou.
 In 2002, the Baotou Municipal Government was awarded by UN-HABITAT for the improvements in shelter and the urban environments.